drdhaval2785/mbis/readme.md

 4. If the accuracy on test classification is 100% (or greater than some user defined threshold), the parameters are stored in hottiedata/input/learntparameters.mat.
 5. This way we can store the neural network we found OK, and then apply it to some other test cases too.

+# Acknowledgements
+1. Code of Coursera Machine learning course ex4 has been extensively used to create neural network on octave.